 Whilst aimed at the adult market, for this little book contains some risqué images and subject matter, Learmerickish relies on double entendres rather than profanities to provide humour, and I hope to a degree, is more in keeping with Lear’s original style if not his content!

 I hope my contemporary spin on the Master of the Limericks work does him justice and that this tribute, will be entertaining to peruse and will inspire others seek out Edward Lear’s books.
 I hope, in some small way, this book revives interest in limericks and the eccentric world of Mr Edward Lear, whose wit and creativity with words brought joy and amusement to several generations of both adults and children.

-Available in both paperback and Hardback
+Available on Amazon in both paperback and Hardback